tinygo-org/tinygo-site/content/getting-started/macos.md

 ## Quick Install

 You must have Go v1.12+ already installed on your machine in order to install TinyGo.
+We recommend Go v1.14+.

 You can use Homebrew to install TinyGo using the following commands: